JLErvin/purple/README.md

     <h1>purple</h1><br>
 </div>

-Purple is a strong and simple UCI-compliant chess engine and move generator written in Rust.
+Purple is a simple UCI-compliant chess engine and move generator written in Rust.
 It aims to be performant while maintaining a readable and understandable codebase.

 ## Features